- Your Password Health: Focused on what matters most

 Note that your critical accounts are given more weight.
 Also, you will not be given a Password Health score for your business or personal spaces if you have fewer than five accounts in them, though you will be given an overall score if there is a total of five or more accounts across both spaces.

-Underneath the Password Health score you'll notice four tabs for passwords: Compromised, Reused, Weak, and Excluded.
-Next to each heading, you will see a number indicating how many accounts are in each tab.
+Underneath, you'll notice five filters for passwords: All, Compromised, Reused, Weak, and Excluded.
 Here again, the accounts listed in the tabs are those within your current space.
 It's a good idea to pay attention to the results for "All Spaces" as, for example, this can help you identify passwords you're using in common between your two spaces.

 Each feature is discussed more fully below.